Fellowship Mission Statement

 IU Health is the largest health system in Indiana and among the top ten largest single state nonprofit health systems in the United States.
-In addition to its 15 hospitals (a mix of urban, suburban and rural), IU Health offers a comprehensive breadth of services and employed physician groups.
+In addition to its 14 hospitals (a mix of urban, suburban and rural), IU Health is truly an integrated system with a provider-sponsored health plan and 4 employed physician groups.
 The IU Health Physicians group employs nearly 1,900 physicians and advanced practice providers at more than 175 locations across the state.

 A unique partnership with Indiana University School of Medicine (IUSM), the nation's largest medical school, gives patients access to innovative treatments and therapies.
 As Indiana's most comprehensive healthcare system, IU Health includes three major hospitals in Indianapolis (IU Health Methodist Hospital, IU Health University Hospital and Riley Hospital for Children) which serve as the Academic Health Center (AHC).
 As an academic health system our regional and statewide facilities align with the AHC to provide seamless, high quality patient care.

 IU Health has achieved significant success across multiple clinical programs that have resulted in national recognition: